Consumer Choice Over Shopping Baskets: Theoretical Framework

-In short: despite the \ref{NN-LF} condition breaking the strict concavity assumption generally required for the well-behavedness of the utility function, its ensuing use - following the pseudoinverse and resulting non-unique $\boldsymbol{z}$ - ultimately isolates the single unique mapping from $\boldsymbol{p}$ to $\boldsymbol{z}$ needed for obtaining $\boldsymbol{q}$.\\
+In short: despite the consideration set breaking the strict concavity assumption generally required for the well-behavedness of the utility function, its ensuing use (following the pseudoinverse and resulting non-unique $\boldsymbol{\hat{z}}_i$) ultimately isolates the single unique mapping from $\boldsymbol{p}$ to $\boldsymbol{q}_i$.
+The utility-maximising $\boldsymbol{q}_i(\boldsymbol{p})$ is unique, even if $\boldsymbol{\hat{z}}_i(\boldsymbol{p})$ is not.
+The above also shows that we need not worry about the indivisibility of $\boldsymbol{\hat z}_i$, as it does not constrain at all; we can assume divisibility in $\boldsymbol{\hat{z}}_i$ WLOG, as allowing for separate optimisation of the intensive and extensive margin of shopping basket choice does not change optimal $\boldsymbol{q}_i$.
+Separately considering the number of transactions pursued per consumer may nonetheless be relevant to demand aggregation, which we will get to later.\\

+For $S_i$ the latent unconstrained Slutsky matrix of consumer $i$'s demand function - which is to say, that which we obtain where the Lagrangean constraints do not bind - we have that:

-The sparsity of the $A$ and $M$ matrices minimises individual product demand's reliance on the price vector of the entire product assortment (and vice-versa).
-Calculating the cross-price elasticities of demand - abstaining for the time being from the NN condition $\boldsymbol{z}\geq 0$ - the remaining effects are held to be proportional to the expression $A(A'MA)^+A'$:
+The sparsity of the $A_i$ and $M_i$ matrices minimises individual product demand's reliance on the price vector of the entire product assortment (and vice-versa).
 Despite losing positive definiteness (and nice properties such as diagonal dominance) under the dimensionality constraint, the demand system is still well-behaved.
 To see this, note:\\

-\textit{\textbf{Lemma 2}: $A(A'MA)^+A'$ is symmetric and positive semi-definite.}\\
+\textit{\textbf{Lemma 2}: $A_i(A_i'M_iA_i)^+A_i'$ is symmetric and positive semi-definite.} $\blacksquare$\\

-Symmetry and positive semi-definiteness means (\ref{demandsystem}) still satisfies the Law of Demand\footnote{Under the usual smoothness assumptions, if the Jacobian of the demand function is negative semi–definite then the function is locally monotone non–increasing with respect to prices-that is, it satisfies the law of demand.
-For a positive semi-definite $A'(A'MA)^+A'$, $\nabla \boldsymbol{q} = \phi A(A'MA)^+A'$, which is negative semi-definite for $\phi<0$.} and features equilibrium-dependent heterogeneous elasticities of substitution.
-Regardless of whether goods are complements or substitutes, the total cross-price effect will be determined both by direct interaction effects between products, but also how the remaining products across the assortment interact with these in the consideration set.
-This matches intuition: demand for a given good will be driven also by the substitutes and complements of those goods with which it is most often considered and purchased.\\